jhudson8/backbone-reaction/README.md

 * [jhudson8/react-mixin-manager](https://github.com/jhudson8/react-mixin-manager) to allow mixins to be defined with dependencies
 * [jhudson8/react-events](https://github.com/jhudson8/react-events) declarative component events similar to what you get with Backbone.View
 * [jhudson8/react-backbone](https://github.com/jhudson8/react-backbone) tight integration of React and Backbone using a suite of mixins
-* [jhudson8/backbone-xhr-events](https://github.com/jhudson8/backbone-xhr-events) add ajax activity events to your Backbone models and collections
+* [jhudson8/backbone-xhr-events](https://github.com/jhudson8/backbone-xhr-events) add XHR activity events to your Backbone models and collections

 Installation